Bill Belichick calls out CBS for 'deceptively' controlling viral interview about girlfriend Jordon Hudson

 “Kind of confused about their, some of the things that they say they are,” Belichick said.
 “But I don’t really see them living up to the trust that they talk about.”

-Hannity agreed, before he and Bill Belichick moved on to other topics in the interview.
+Hannity agreed before he and Belichick moved on to other topics in the interview.
 The entire sit-down was about an hour and 40 minutes, hitting on several different aspects of Belichick’s career.

 “I thought that was wow, the whole thing,” Hannity said.
 “I think eventually they might have to give you that.
 We’ll see what happens.”